-Scroll down for details on each topic.
-At the end of each one, you’ll find a blue box with key takeaways; they’ll be your go-to hack for securing the best Cappadocia hot air balloon price possible.
+Scroll down for details on each point.
+At the end of each one, you’ll find a pink box with key takeaways.
+They’ll be your go-to hack for securing the best Cappadocia hot air balloon price.

 Psst!
-Don’t miss our guide on What to Expect from a Cappadocia Hot Air Balloon Ride.
-You’ll learn everything from what NOT to wear to what happens if your camera falls out of the balloon.
+Don’t miss my guide on What to Expect From the Cappadocia Hot Air Balloon Ride.
+You’ll learn everything from what not to wear to what happens if your camera falls out of the balloon.

 And now, let’s get to the good stuff with details on these eleven Cappadocia balloon price hacks.

-Like most places with tourism, Cappadocia has its high season and low season which correspond with more expensive and less expensive prices.
+Like most touristy places, Cappadocia has a high and low season which corresponds with more expensive and less expensive hot air balloon prices.

 The summer months (June to August) are when Cappadocia has the highest chance of the hot air balloons running and the hottest temperatures.
 These months fall during the high tourism season.

-Hot air balloon cancellations in Cappadocia are less frequent in the summer than other times of the year.
-Therefore, if you choose to travel outside of summer, there’s a higher chance of wind and rain…and thus, cancellations.
+Hot air balloon cancellations in Cappadocia are less frequent in the summer than at other times of the year.
+Therefore, if you choose to travel outside of summer, there’s a higher chance of wind and rain.
+And thus, cancellations.

-In the winter (December – February), temperatures are bitterly cold.
+In the winter (December to February), temperatures are bitterly cold.
 However, some people prefer to visit this time of year to have the chance to see Cappadocia covered in a layer of snow.

-Travel Hack: Cappadocia hot air balloon prices are cheapest from October – April.
-However, there tend to be more weather-related cancellations.
-Make sure to read our SOS guide on Cappadocia Hot Air Balloon Cancellations so you know what to do if you find out your flight is canceled.
+Travel Hack: Cappadocia hot air balloon prices are cheapest from October to April.
+However, you’ll experience fewer weather-related cancellations in the summer.
+Read my guide on Cappadocia Hot Air Balloon Cancellations so you know what to do if your tour gets canceled.

 If you’re traveling during the high season, book your hot air balloon ride a minimum of one month in advance.
 Further in advance is even better.

-People traveling during the summer don’t have the same price negotiating powers as everyone else.
-It’s common to see summer tourists hopping from agency to agency after they’re in Cappadocia, begging them to find them a spot on their balloon, willing to pay practically any price (speaking somewhat from experience here!).
+It’s common to see summer tourists hopping from agency to agency after they’re in Cappadocia, begging them to find a spot on their balloon, willing to pay practically any price (speaking from experience here).

 It all comes down to demand.

-If you’re traveling outside of the high season, it’s still not a terrible idea to book in advance.
-However, especially if you’re visiting during the winter, you’ll likely be able to snatch a great deal in person as tourism agencies watch you wheel and deal between their competition next door…and across the street…and up the hill…and etc.
+If you’re traveling outside of the high season, it’s still not a terrible idea to book your tour in advance.
+However, if you’re visiting during the winter, you’ll likely be able to snatch a great deal in person as tourism agencies watch you wheel and deal with their competition.

-I recommend putting out feelers to your hotel or hostel in Cappadocia to see what specific company(ies) they sell hot air balloon tours through.
-Most have a few companies they partner with, which is useful in the summer when tours are oftentimes sold out.
+I recommend putting out feelers to your hotel or hostel in Cappadocia to see what hot air balloon companies they work with.
+Most have a few agencies they partner with, which is useful in the summer when tours are often sold out.

-Once you’ve got the company name from your hotel and you know what your hotel will charge you for the tour, go ahead and reach out to the hot air balloon company directly to see what kind of price they can offer you.
-Sometimes, hotels/hostels are able to secure the best price, so don’t count them out of the equation!
+Once you receive the company name from your hotel and you know the price they’d charge you for the tour, go ahead and reach out to the hot air balloon company directly to see what kind of price they can offer.

 Travel Hack: Aim to book your tour directly through the company offering the hot air balloon tour instead of a secondhand agency.
-Don’t forget to check with your hotel/hostel, since sometimes they get great rates for their guests.
+Don’t forget to check with your hotel or hostel since they sometimes get great rates for their guests.